fabfoundation/mods/README.md

 ### Installing `mods`

-You need to first install [node.js](https://docs.npmjs.com/getting-started/installing-node).
+You need to first install [node.js](https://docs.npmjs.com/getting-started/installing-node), which should include `npm` package manager.

 Install the [http-server](https://www.npmjs.com/package/http-server) npm package.
 Including `-g` installs the package globally, allowing you to use it as a command line tool: